go-softwarelab/common/docs/docs/seq/README.md

 func ForEach[E any](seq iter.Seq[E], consumer Consumer[E])
 ```

 ForEach applies consumer to each element of the input sequence.
+Comparing to Each, this is not a lazy function and consumes the input sequence.

 <details>
 <summary>Example</summary>